-The key implications from the release of the draft PCG are:
+Key takeaways from the release of the PCG are:

-- 1. Date of effect is 1 July 2019, however in practice, the analytical approaches and level of evidence outlined in the PCG will apply to prior years. - The ATO requires taxpayers relying on the ALDT to undertake analysis and documentation above and beyond previous established practice yet indicates such analysis would still not be expected to result in gearing levels above the safe harbor debt amount for most taxpayers. - 3.
-The ATO expects limited circumstances in which taxpayers would gear in excess of 60%.
-The ATO has highlighted an exception for the regulated infrastructure industry, but there is no specific acknowledgement provided in relation to other industries that similarly adopt higher gearing levels. - The ATO's low-risk zone scenarios are very restrictive, and the vast majority of ALDT's will be subject to ATO compliance activity. - 5.
-The ATO's guidance is now more detailed (which is welcomed) but still results in many practical application issues.
+- Date of effect is 1 January 2019, however in practice, the analytical approaches and level of evidence outlined in the PCG are likely to be the ATO's expectation of analysis applied to prior years. - ► The ATO requires taxpayers relying on the ALDT to undertake analysis and documentation above and beyond previous established practice yet indicates such analysis would still not be expected to result in gearing levels above the safe harbor debt amount for most taxpayers.
+Among other things, the result of the ALDT analysis needs to be shown to be "probable" and not just possible. - ▶ The ATO expects limited circumstances in which taxpayers would gear in excess of 60%.
+The ATO has highlighted an exception for the regulated infrastructure industry, but there is no specific acknowledgement provided in relation to other industries that similarly adopt higher gearing levels.

+- ► The ATO's low-risk zone scenarios are very restrictive, and the vast majority of ALDT's will be subject to some level of ATO compliance activity. - ► The ATO's guidance is now more detailed (which is welcomed) but still results in many practical application challenges.